Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Classic Tree at Christmas In Amsterdam, Netherlands

 If you are wondering what to do in Amsterdam in December, we can assure you there is plenty going on in the city!
-From the many museums to classic cozy ‘brown pubs’, there is a long list of places to visit in Amsterdam in December.
-Add in the full line up of Amsterdam December events, and visitors are spoiled with a choice of fun activities.
+From the many museums and attractions to classic cozy ‘brown pubs’, there is a long list of places to visit in Amsterdam in December.
+Add in the full line up of Amsterdam December events, and visitors are spoiled with a choice of excellent activities.

 Top Things To Do in Amsterdam in Winter

-During our trip, we discovered a few of the best things to do in Amsterdam in December!
-Whether in the city to celebrate the holiday season or simply to see the city sights, if you are in Amsterdam over Christmas time, these activities should be on your to-do list!
+During our trip, we discovered a few of the best things to do in Amsterdam in December.
+Whether celebrating the holiday season or simply seeing the top sights, if you are in Amsterdam over Christmas time, these activities should be on your to-do list!

 Explore Amsterdam Neighborhoods